cseittutorials/Azure-Full-Course/README.md

-# 🌥️ Azure Cloud & DevOps - 30 Part Learning Challenge
+# 🌥️ Azure Cloud & DevOps - Complete Learning from Zero to Hero

 Welcome to the 30-Part Azure Learning Plan — a hands-on roadmap to master Azure fundamentals, services, DevOps, and real-world projects.